 |

-| 1999-2000 Milwaukee Admirals Road #18, Eric Bertrand |
+1999-2000 IHL Milwaukee Admirals Road #18, Eric Bertrand |

 |

-Heavy wear, including a multi-piece nameplate, removed "A" and huge repairs highlight this jersey, which was formerly worn by Brad Smyth and possibly several other players: |
+Impressive wear, including a multi-piece nameplate, removed "A" and huge repairs accompany this multi-recycled jersey also worn by Brad Smyth: |

 |